 1. A low budget will restrict the volume of traffic you need

-To understand which keywords and budget are most effective, you need a sufficient amount of traffic.
-If you don’t budget enough, you won’t get the traffic you need to make your analysis.
+You need a sufficient amount of traffic to understand which keywords and budget are most effective.
+If you don’t budget enough, you won’t get the traffic you need to analyse.

-For example, if you plan to budget £300 per month to Google Ads, divide that amount by 30.4.
-Google sets the budget on a daily basis and provides the figure of 30.4 as the average number of days per month.
+For example, if you plan to budget £300 per month for Google Ads, divide that amount by 30.4.
+Google sets the budget daily and provides the figure of 30.4 as the average number of days per month.
 In this case, the daily rate would be £9.86 per day.

-In this case, Google may not even be able to spend your budget because it’s too low on a daily basis.
+In this case, Google may not even be able to spend your budget because it’s too low daily.

 2. Your ads may not be displayed